KarelZe/thesis/references/obsidian/❓Questions.md

 ## Open
-- Ask for comments on theory.
-- Discuss changes i.e., removal of TabTransformer / change of pre-training routine.

 ## Closed
+- Ask for comments on theory. -> will comment / excited to read.
+- Discuss changes i.e., removal of TabTransformer / change of pre-training routine. -> Changes are ok.
 - Discuss questions from email. -> unsure about previous trade price.
 Didn't do data pre-processing so can't tell about order.
 - Discuss latest, improved results for CBOE / semi-supervised models. -> Should do model transfer on CBOE data.
 We discussed leakage.
 Think about what my conclusion should be.
 - Discuss strategies to select the benchmarks e. g., on validation set / intuition / your paper. -> Decide on my own.